Home » Calendar » May in Catalonia: What to do + Weather and packing guide

 Other cool plans to do in Catalonia in May

 Looking for more ideas for your spring trip?
-Here you have some suggestions:
+Here are some suggestions:

 • Cycle the Olive Oil route in Tarragona: Jump on a bike and immerse yourself in a landscape strongly dominated by the cultivation of olive trees.
 Along the way, learn about olive oil, its history, and its production.